thanigai-cs/Policies/AWS/config/custom/README.md

 Now the folder AMI_NOT_PUBLIC_CHECK will contain two files “parameters.json” & “AMI_NOT_PUBLIC_CHECK.py”

+Note: Name of the folder and the python file name should be same.
+In the above example, "AMI_NOT_PUBLIC_CHECK" will be the folder name and "AMI_NOT_PUBLIC_CHECK.py" will be the python file name

 <h2> Step 2: Add metadata needed for CoreStack in the file csmetadata.json </h2>
 Create a new file csmetadata.json (filename to be same as mentioned) with the following structure,